robertalv/rackd/README.md

 ## Code Review

-This project uses [CodeRabbit](https://www.coderabbit.ai/) for AI-powered code reviews:
+This project uses [CodeRabbit](https://www.coderabbit.ai/) for AI-powered automated code reviews.

+### Features

-- **Automated PR Reviews**: Every pull request is automatically reviewed
+- **Automated PR Reviews**: Every pull request is automatically reviewed by CodeRabbit
+- **CI/CD Integration**: Reviews run automatically via GitHub Actions on PR creation and updates
+- **Code Quality Checks**: TypeScript, React, security, and performance analysis
+- **PR Summaries**: Automatic high-level summaries of changes
-- **IDE Integration**: Get real-time code reviews in Cursor/VS Code
+- **IDE Integration**: Get real-time code reviews in Cursor/VS Code (optional)
-- **Configuration**: See `.coderabbit.yaml` for project-specific settings

-To enable CodeRabbit:
+### Setup

-1. Install the [GitHub App](https://github.com/apps/coderabbitai) for your repository
+1. **Install GitHub App**: Install the [CodeRabbit GitHub App](https://github.com/apps/coderabbitai) for this repository
+2. **Configuration**: Review `.coderabbit.yaml` for project-specific settings
-2. (Optional) Install the CodeRabbit extension in Cursor/VS Code for IDE reviews
+3. **IDE Extension** (Optional): Install the CodeRabbit extension in Cursor/VS Code for IDE reviews

+### How It Works

+- CodeRabbit automatically reviews all pull requests when they are opened or updated
+- Reviews focus on:
+  - TypeScript best practices and type safety
+  - React/React Native patterns and hooks
+  - Security vulnerabilities
+  - Performance optimizations
+  - Code complexity and maintainability
+- Review status is posted as a comment on the PR
+- Team members should address CodeRabbit feedback before merging

+### Configuration

+See `.coderabbit.yaml` for:
+- Language settings (TypeScript, JavaScript, TSX, JSX)
+- Review focus areas
+- Quality checks enabled
+- Ignored paths and patterns
+- Monorepo-specific settings

+### Responding to Reviews

+When CodeRabbit provides feedback:
+1. Review the suggestions carefully
+2. Apply relevant fixes and improvements
+3. Commit changes with descriptive messages
+4. Push updates to trigger a new review cycle
+5. Address any blocking issues before requesting review approval

 ## Web Scraping with Firecrawl